 Applications must be filed with the Clerk of the Board of Supervisors within the filing period (see chart above.)
 Applications postmarked by the last day of the filing period are considered to be filed timely.

 The application must show your opinion of the full value, and the reason you believe the Assessor’s value is incorrect.
-The Assessment Appeals Board has no legal authority to reduce an assessment because of the increase in value or taxes from prior years, your ability to pay taxes, or the manner in which tax funds are spent.
+The Board of Equalization has no legal authority to reduce an assessment because of the increase in value or taxes from prior years, your ability to pay taxes, or the manner in which tax funds are spent.
 The function of the Board is to determine the full value of property on the basis of the evidence presented.

 Despite the fact that you have filed an application for reduction, you are still obliged to pay your property taxes when due.
 If you have paid your taxes, and are subsequently granted a reduction, you will receive a refund.
 If you do not pay your taxes when they become due, and the Board makes no change in the assessment, you will expose yourself to late payment penalties and interest.